brioche-dev/brioche-vscode/README.md

 # Brioche VSCode

 [Brioche](https://brioche.dev) is a delicious package manager, and this extension provides official VS Code integration.
-Currently still in an early work-in-progress state (use the "Brioche LSP: Restart LSP Server" command to restart if things go haywire)
+Currently still in an early work-in-progress state (use the "Brioche LSP: Restart LSP Server" command or click the status bar Brioche LSP item to restart if things go haywire)

 > **Note**: Requires the `brioche` CLI tool to be installed locally